Andonome/stories/rules.md

 Enhancements also increase a spell's *Potency*.
 When you add another enhancement, each enhancement grows.

-- Colourful: making aesthetic changes
+- Colourful: making aesthetic changes.
+Texture does not change.
     0. Limited detail, like a cloud which 'sort of looks like something'.
-    1. Reasonable detail, like a child's painting.
+    1. Very recognizable, like a child's painting.
-    2. Full detail - could definitely fool someone.
+    2. Full detail - illusions could definitely fool someone not looking hard.
-    3. Exceptional detail -
+    3. Quality details - illusions will fool anyone not looking for details.
+    4. Near-perfect quality.
-- Big: make the target big.
+- Big: make the target grow.
-    -3.
-Tiny, and impish: weight 3.
-    -2.
-Smol: weight 4.
+    0. Basic: weight 4.
-    -1.
-    1. Person-sized: weight 7
+    1. Person-sized: weight 6
     2. Bulky: weight 8
-    3. Massive: weight 9
+    3. Massive: weight 10
+    4. Massive: weight 14
 - Twisted:
-    0. Nothing.
+    0. Change in natural form - water to ice, work changes to sleep.
     1. The item's basic nature contorts.
-Fire cools, minds think about unnatural acts, and fruit grow into the soil.
+Fire becomes sticky, minds think about unnatural acts, and fruit grow into the soil.
     2. The item's basic nature takes a hit.
 Fire pours into a bowl, minds obsessively count objects, and fruit bleeds.
-    3. A single facet of the item's basic nature vanishes.
+    3. A single facet of the item's basic nature vanishes or reverses.
 Fire freezes items, minds cease to create new memories, and
+    4. Turn a person into another element.
+A unicorn turns into sea-foam, a farmer becomes a song.
 - Chained: The spell includes another element, and all the same effects apply.
+The GM gains full control over interpretation.

 ## Metamagic